axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 ### error

-The String-valued attribute `error` shows a red error text under the dropdown if nonempty, and colours the dropdown border in red.
+When nonempty, the String-valued attribute `error` causes a red error text to be displayed under the dropdown proper, as well as colouring the dropdown border in red.

 ### embedded

 When true, the Boolean attribute `embedded` suppresses the default space around the dropdown otherwise reserved for showing valid/error UI states.
 It is meant for embedding a dropdown as a subcomponent of other components (cf. axa-datepicker for an example).

+## Callback Properties

+### onChange

+The function-valued attribute `onChange` can be used as a callback prop for React and other frameworks.
+The callback is invoked whenever the selected dropdown option changes.
+Its only parameter is an event-like object with `{target:value}` structure, where `value` is the currently selected value.

+## Events

+### axa-change

+If not in controlled-component mode, a custom event `axa-change` is fired on &lt;axa-dropdown&gt; itself whenever the `onChange` callback from above gets invoked.
+It's event `detail` is the currently selected value.